BackofenLab/CRISPRcasIdentifier/README.md

 ## Examples

-We provide three simple examples in the `examples` folder:
+We provide three simple examples in the `examples` directory:

 * `NC_013722.fasta` : DNA example.
 That must be run as `python CRISPRcasIdentifier.py -f examples/NC_013722.fasta -st dna -sc complete`